Instructions for deploying CRYSTAL v1.0 on VPC and setting up access to the website via public IP

 cd /var/www/crystal/backend && mkdir env && nano ./env/.env

-When a user registers with an email address that is the same as in the variable – ‘CREATOR_EMAIL’, the administrator mode will be enabled (editing/deleting users and posts).
+* When registering a user with an email, the same as in the variable - 'CREATOR_EMAIL', the administrator mode will be enabled (editing/deleting users and posts).

 Enter the data below in the window that opens, and replace the sample text with your values: